Collaborative Portfolio Assessment (CPA)

 - to offer greater support to teachers in making final assessments of their students’ performance;

 - to make judgments of passing and failing English 12 collaborative judgments based on the perspectives of more than one instructor;

 - to incentivize students to take revision seriously as they prepare their final portfolios;

 - to bring more collaboration and social interaction to the experience of teaching English 12; we believe this makes teaching a more pleasant and rewarding profession.

 The collaborative portfolio system in English 12 has been in place since the Fall of 2009.
-Since Fall 2010, it has been mandatory for all new faculty teaching English 12–serving as a form of course-specific mentoring–and remains voluntary for all other faculty.
+Since Fall 2010, it has been mandatory for all new faculty teaching English 12, serving as a form of course-specific mentoring.
+Portfolio assessment also replaces the CUNY-wide, timed writing test for all ALP sections of English 12.
+It remains voluntary for all other faculty.
 It is independent from the Course Review Committee (CRC), but faculty are welcome to volunteer to serve on the CRC while also participating in collaborative portfolio assessment.

-In creating our method for collaborative assessment, we have striven to keep things simple.
-We divide faculty into small teams of no more than 4 faculty members, and we ask that these teams meet twice during the course of the semester: at least one meeting before midterm to share your approach to teaching Eng 12 and your plans for the Capstone project, and another meeting at the end of the term to discuss your assessments of each others’ students’ portfolios.
+Our current practices for conducting collaborative assessment aim to keep things simple.
+Faculty are grouped into small teams of 3-5 faculty members, and we ask that these teams meet twice during the course of the semester: at least one meeting before midterm to share approaches to teaching English 12 and plans for the Capstone project.
+Teams hold another meeting at the end of the term to discuss final assessments of students’ portfolios.

 Here’s a breakdown of how the final assessment process works: